 Basecamp also offers a real-time group chat feature called Campfires.
 Ideal for asking quick questions, the Campfires feature can help team members get a quick response without using a separate messaging platform.

-Basecamp’s automatic check-ins can help facilitate communication and ensure that project managers get the updates they need.
+Basecamp’s automatic check-ins can help facilitate communication and ensure project managers get necessary updates.
 Project managers can set these check-ins to periodically and automatically ask their teams specific questions, such as asking for an update on the project.

 Responses are contained within a thread for easy access, and project managers don’t have to spend time manually reaching out to team members.
 This automated feature also helps to keep project managers from forgetting to reach out.